 Usually you can expect to wait from 2 – 3 business days.
 If further information or documentation, which validates the accuracy of your approval, is needed, it may cause delays.
 The faster you provide accurate information the shorter your wait will be.
 The lender reviewing your profile will request an appraisal of the property, your credit report, verification of employment and financial history.
 To avoid delays make sure that you meet the lenders documentation requests promptly, including your up to date records.

-What You Need to Set Aside as a Down Payment
+What You Need as a Down Payment for a Jumbo Loan

 20% down payments used to be commonplace for Jumbo loans but that’s no longer the case.
 Today you can qualify for options with as little as 5% – 10% down so expect this amount.
 Keep in mind, your Mortgage Advisor will help you to determine what your upfront costs will be.
 So, consider the down payment, closing fees, appraisal fees and home inspection fees to be included in this amount.

-What Can I Expect for the Interest Rate and Annual Percentage Rate?
+What is the Interest Rate and Annual Percentage Rate on a Jumbo Loan?

 Keep in mind that jumbo interest rates are higher than conventional rates.
 That’s why breaking up you loan into a 1st and 2nd mortgage can provide you with a lower rate and overall lower payment for your new mortgage.